FedDTG:Federated Data-Free Knowledge Distillation via Three-Player Generative Adversarial Networks: Related Work

 \subsection{Federated Learning}

-As a classic algorithm for Federated Learning(FL), FedAvg \cite{fedavg} first sends the global model to the clients participating in this communication round of federation.
-Then the client updates the received global model using averaged stochastic gradient descent (SGD) \cite{2006Acceleration} on its own local dataset and sends the updated local model to a central server.
-Finally, the server performs weighted parameter average over the received client models and produce a new global model.
-To improve FedAvg on non-IID data, there have been some studies trying to stabilize local training.
+As a classic algorithm in Federated Learning (FL), FedAvg \cite{fedavg} allows clients to conduct local training and subsequently forward the local model weights to a server.
+The server then performs weighted averaging on these local weights, proportional to the local training size, to produce a global model.
+However, this method does not perform well with non-iid data.
+To improve it, there have been many studies trying to stabilize local training.
 FedProx \cite{fedprox} proposes a proximal term to improve local training.
-The proximal term is used to measure the difference between the local model and the current global model, which is computed based on the '2-norm distance'.
-By addding proximal term to local objective, the update of the local model will be restricted by the global model.
+By adding a proximal term to the local objective, the update of the local model can be restricted by the global model.
 Similarly, SCAFFOLD \cite{scaffold} uses the difference between the local control variates and the global control variates to correct the local updates.
-However the generalization of these methods remains to be verified.
-As shown in the \cite{DBLP:conf/cvpr/YinMVAKM21}, those studies have little or even no advantage over FedAvg under certain non-iid settings.
+However, the generalization of these methods remains to be verified.
+As shown in the \cite{li2021model}, those studies offer minimal or no improvement over FedAvg under certain non-iid settings.